iPEAR: Iterative Pyramid Estimation with Attention and Residuals for Deformable Medical Image Registration: Introduction

-To minimize unnecessary feature extraction, recent studies have proposed pyramid models \cite{b31,b23,b24,b25} that employ a single encoder to extract multi-scale feature maps.
+To minimize unnecessary feature extraction, recent studies have proposed pyramid models \cite{b31,b23} that employ a single encoder to extract multi-scale feature maps.
 Subsequently, at each scale, the decoding layer fuses the feature maps extracted from both the fixed and moving image branches to estimate the deformation field.
 The estimated deformation field is then passed to the subsequent decoding layer (see Figure~\ref{fig:1}(a)), thereby achieving coarse‑to‑fine estimation.
 Although pyramid architectures facilitate multi-scale feature extraction, their decoders may exacerbate the propagation and accumulation of anatomical structure misalignments, especially those stemmed from irrelevant information in deep, coarse‑scale features.
 This exacerbation ultimately constrains the overall registration performance \cite{b30}.
-In addition, existing pyramid models often adopt vanilla residual decoders, which often lead to unnecessary computation resource utilization.
+In addition, existing single-modality pyramid models often adopt vanilla residual decoders, which limit their performance (see Tables~\ref{tab:1} and \ref{tab:flare}).
 Moreover, in scenarios involving large deformations, a one-pass estimation per scale typically fails to yield an accurate deformation field, necessitating iterative estimations at each scale.
 Consequently, SOTA models perform multiple estimations at each scale to iteratively optimize the deformation fields.
-For example, \citeauthor{b26} (\citeyear{b26}) adopted a fixed number of iterations, while \citeauthor{b24} (\citeyear{b24}) introduced a single-stage mechanism to dynamically determine the number of iterations at each scale.
-However, due to the diversity among image pairs, neither a fixed number of iterations nor a single-stage criterion may effectively adapt to varying deformation requirements, often resulting in premature termination or excessive iterations that degrades registration performance (see Tables~\ref{tab:1} and \ref{tab:flare}).
+For example, Wang et al. \yrcite{b26} adopted a fixed number of iterations, while Ma et al. \yrcite{b24} introduced a single-stage mechanism to dynamically determine the number of iterations at each scale.
+However, due to the diversity among image pairs, neither a fixed number of iterations nor a single-stage criterion may effectively adapt to varying deformation requirements, often resulting in premature termination or excessive iterations that degrade registration performance (see Section~\ref{sec4.1}).